 The UK has said it won’t be implementing the incoming Central Securities Depositories Regulation regime.
-Fiona Nicholson looks at the challenges this could present for ETFs.
+Fiona Nicolson looks at the challenges this could present for ETFs.

 Rishi Sunak made a number of significant statements in his first year as the UK’s chancellor of the exchequer, including his announcement last summer about his country’s position on the EU’s Central Securities Depositories Regulation (CSDR) settlement regime.